Skip to content

 1. Destroys the player on the old node

-2. Creates it on the new node with the same filters, volume, and paused state
+2. Creates it on the new node with the same state

 4. Emits voiceChange with the previous node and whether playback was active